safe-global/safe-docs/safe-core-api/safe-transaction-service.md

   "currentBlockNumber": 9773327, // Last block on blockchain "erc20BlockNumber": 9773326,   // Last block indexed for erc20/721 events
   "erc20Synced": true,
-  "masterCopiesBlockNumber": 9773327, // Last block indexed for executed transactions, ether transfers, configuration changes...
+  "masterCopiesBlockNumber": 9773327, // Last block indexed for executed transactions, ether transfers, configuration changes, etc.
   "masterCopiesSynced": true,
   "synced": true
 }
 ```

 ### Reorgs handling
-Every block is marked as `not confirmed` during indexing unless it has some depth (configured via `ETH_REORG_BLOCKS` environment variable).
-Not confirmed blocks are checked periodically to check if the blockchain `blockHash` for that number changed before it reaches the desired number of confirmations, if that's the case, all blocks from that block and the transactions related are deleted and indexing is restarted to the last confirmed block.
+Every block is marked as `not confirmed` during indexing unless it has some depth (configured via the `ETH_REORG_BLOCKS` environment variable).
+Unconfirmed blocks are checked periodically to see if the blockchain `blockHash` for that number changed before it reaches the desired number of confirmations.
+If that's the case, all blocks from that block and related transactions are deleted, and indexing is restarted to the last confirmed block.

-**Note:** No offchain signatures, transactions or messages are lost on this process.
+**Note:** No offchain signatures, transactions, or messages are lost in this process.
 Only onchain data is removed.

 ## Offchain Transaction Signatures
 Safe Transaction Service can collect offchain transaction signatures, allowing the owners to share their signatures to reach the required threshold before executing a transaction and spending less gas than onchain approvals.